nhutnamhcmus/ml-with-graphs/README.md

 ## Abstract

 This repository based on the CS224W - Machine Learning with Graphs, Stanford / Winter 2021.
-It contains Google Colab Notebook from 0 to 5 with solution for 1 to 5, Vietnamese Translation Version and some helpful material for learning this course that I have found.
+It contains Google Colab Notebook from 0 to 5 with solution for 1 to 5 and some helpful material for learning this course that I have found.

 ## Acknowledgments